Building Core Strength with Staff Pose

 Try this Dandasana variation to avoid it:

-• Sit on the forward edge of a cushion, so that you have a full curve in the lumbar spine while doing the pose.
+• Sit on the forward edge of a cushion, so that you your pelvis tilts forward, and you have a full concave curve in the lumbar spine while doing the pose.

 Seated Staff Pose can be great as part of a regular yoga practice.
 If you’re looking to do core strengthening outside your practice, this can be a great pose to sit in while you’re watching TV, listening to music, and so on.
-Naturally, you’ll get the most benefits from the pose if you don’t have an external focus while practicing Dandasana, but simply allow your mind to stay present with your body.
+Naturally, you’ll get the most benefits from the pose if you don’t have an external focus while practicing Dandasana.
+Allow your mind to stay present with your body.

 Recent articles